 Michelle Regalado Deatrick

-Michelle lives with her husband and children on an 80-acre farm in southeast Michigan, where she cares for a large organic garden, an orchard, and a 20-acre native prairie surrounded by stands of native trees.
-An activist for the environment and small farm rights, she teaches poetry workshops for the University of Michigan's Lifelong Learning Institute and is at work on poetry, a short story collection set in East Africa, and a novel set in Michigan, Silicon Valley, and Iraq.
-Recently, she began a campaign for Washtenaw County Commissioner.
+Michelle lives with her family on an 80-acre farm in southeast Michigan, where she cares for a large organic garden, an orchard, and a 20-acre native prairie surrounded by stands of native trees.
+An activist for the environment and small farm rights, she serves on the Democratic National Committee, where she is working to establish the DNC's first Environmental Council.
+She also serves on the Board of the Southeast Michigan Land Conservancy, and is the founder and chair of the Washtenaw County Environmental Council.
+She recently served as Vice Chair of the Washtenaw County Commission.
+Michelle currently teaches poetry workshops privately and has recently taught several classes for the University of Michigan's Lifelong Learning Institute.

 Michelle's poetry and fiction have appeared or are forthcoming in Southern Poetry Review, American Literary Review, Mid-American Review, Copper Nickel, Best New American Voices, and elsewhere.
 She's the Winner of the Chautauqua Poetry Contest, and received Third Place in the Women's National Book Association 2015 Poetry Contest and Second Runner-Up in the Boulevard Emerging Poets' Contest.
 A Finalist for both the Rita Dove Poetry Award and the James Wright Poetry Contest, Michelle has received fellowships from the MacDowell Colony and the Virginia Center for the Creative Arts, and multiple residencies from the Ragdale Foundation.
 She is working to complete her first book of poetry.